EvertonNdiawo/alx-low_level_programming/0x18-dynamic_libraries/README.md

 	- ___Dynamic library___ (.so file type)

 - The difference between these libraries comes in how they are created, how the data in them are stored and accessed in them etc.Here's several differences in depth:
 	- Static library is created using the `ar` program with `gcc`.
-Dynamic library is however created by using the `-shared' flag in alongside already compiled object files.
+Dynamic library is however created by using the `-shared` flag in alongside already compiled object files.

 	- Dynamic library is sort of passed by reference, i.e the address to the path where the library is located is passed to the final executable and thus making the use of dynamic libraries result in better performance.
 With a static library however, the code in the library is included in the final executable.

 	- Updating any component in the dynamic library does not result in recompiling the library whereas with the static library, a change in code for any of the files used in creation of the library necessitates for the reconstitution of the library.

 __NB:__ Dynamic libraries are also known as `shared` libraries and there exists an interface in python through which these libraries can be accessed and C code and python code utilised in a program.

 ## naming conventions for libraries:

-A library such as `FOO` is generally named;
+- A library such as `FOO` is generally named;

-	1. libFOO.a -> if it is a static library
+	1. `libFOO.a` -> if it is a static library
-	2. libFOO.so -> if it is a dynamic(shared) library.
+	2. `libFOO.so` -> if it is a dynamic(shared) library.

 	This allows the gcc compiler to correctly identify the library during runtime.

 ## How to create a dynamic library in C: